motoko-bootcamp/motokobootcamp-2023/README.md

 # 🎓 Graduation levels
 - **Graduated** | You submitted a core project that met the requirements.
-- **Graduated with honors** | You submitted a core project that met the requirements, and went above and beyond by also meeting the [graduate with honors requirements[URL NEEDED]](https://github.com/motoko-bootcamp/bootcamp/blob/main/README.md#graduation-levels-).
+- **Graduated with honors** | You submitted a core project that met the requirements, and went above and beyond by also meeting the graduate with honors requirements [described in the core project guide](core_project/PROJECT.MD).
 - **Graduated at top of your class** | You submitted a core project which included unique extra features beyond any requirements we provided, and the dev mentors found your submission exceptional.
 - **Top 3** | 3 students will have the honor of being judged as having the 3 most impressive submissions.